-When I started as an associate, the partner I worked for told over and over again, one “got ya” surveillance story he had when he was a young associate.
+When I started as an associate, the partner I worked for told repeatedly, one “got ya” surveillance story he had when he was a young associate.
 Every time he told the story, he exaggerated the facts a little more.
 Most people listening, I’m sure, suspected as much.
 But no one cared, because it was a fun story.
 These conflated stories have kept a lot of private investigators in business.
-Every lawyer wants to tell a “I tricked them” story of their own.
-It is the defense lawyer equivalent of a high stepping 109 yard interception return.
+Every lawyer wants to tell an “I tricked them” story of their own.
+It is the defense lawyer equivalent of a high stepping 109-yard interception return.

 Now, defense lawyers view social media as surveillance video on steroids.
 It is a lot cheaper too.
 There is, in their estimation, a treasure trove of social media weapons to be used against personal injury plaintiffs that contradict their claims.
 I say “social media” but I think 95% of what defense lawyers really think is out there is on Facebook.
 MySpace barely has a pulse, Google +1 is just getting off the ground, and Twitter’s 140 characters is usually not enough space to contradict your own injury claim.